-The following are initiatives OHFA has identified as being critical and achievable given the human and financial resources currently available.
+The following are initiatives OHFA has identified as being critical and achievable given the human and financial resources available this fiscal year.
 Many initiatives are ongoing from one year to the next as OHFA works toward its overarching goal of increasing quality, affordable, accessible housing options throughout the state.
 Progress will be tracked on a quarterly and annual basis and measured through a combination of success and performance metrics.

-1. SINGLE FAMILY
+SINGLE FAMILY

-GOAL: Connect low-to-moderate income Ohioans with the resources and opportunities needed to achieve and maintain the dream of homeownership.
+GOAL: Connect Ohioans with limited or fixed incomes to the resources and opportunities needed to achieve and maintain the dream of homeownership.

-1.1.
-Encourage homeownership through increased loan volume and assistance for low- to moderate-income Ohioans.
+1.1 Encourage homeownership through increased loan volume and assistance for low- to moderate-income Ohioans.

-OHFA will strive to expand affordable homeownership through new financing mechanisms and the development of products that support low- to moderate-income homebuyers.
+OHFA will strive to expand affordable homeownership through new financing mechanisms and the development of products that support limited or fixed income homebuyers.

-1.2.
-Maintain and strengthen the resource structures that allow OHFA to provide down payment assistance and increase access to homeownership.
+1.2 Maintain and strengthen the resource structures that allow OHFA to provide down payment assistance and increase access to homeownership.